ZaccWu/Kernel-Collection/README.md

-This repository is used to collect the kernels that I think to be useful in the competitions
+This repository is used to collect the kernels that I think to be useful in the competitions.